aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/tables/find-query-tables-and-list-objects-related-to-external-data-connections/_index.md

 ## **Find Query Tables and List Objects related to External Data Connections**
 The following sample codes with [sample excel file](5115493.xlsm) explain how to find Query Tables and List Objects related to External Data Connection.

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-FindQueryTablesAndListObjectsOfExternalDataConnections-FindQueryTablesAndListObjectsOfExternalDataConnections.cs" >}}

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-FindQueryTablesAndListObjectsOfExternalDataConnections-PrintTables.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Tables-FindQueryTablesAndListObjectsOfExternalDataConnections.py" >}}

 The following is the console output of running the above sample codes with this [sample excel file](5115493.xlsm).